 Figure 9(a).
-Raman spectra of various compositions of (1-x)NBT-xBT ceramics (solid-state) [17]
+Raman spectra of various compositions of (1 - x)NBT-xBT ceramics (solid-state) [17]

 Figure 9(b).
-Raman spectra of various compositions of (1-x)NBT-xBT ceramics (hydrothermal).
-[35]
+Raman spectra of various compositions of (1 - x)NBT-xBT ceramics (hydrothermal) [35]

 The frequencies of occurrence of these modes are consistent with the ones of the rhombohedral R3c NBT reported in the literature.
-The identified peaks are divided into three groups of wave numbers.
-There are (1) low wavenumber range of $100-200~\rm cm^{-1}$ that is considered to be associated with Na-O and is attributed to the A1 (TO1) mode symmetry.
-(2) A mid wavenumber region of $200-400~\rm cm^{-1}$ that is considered associated with Ti-O which are then attributed to E(TO2) symmetry.
-This band is highly impacted by all structural transitions.
-(3) A wavenumber range of $400-600~\rm cm^{-1}$ that appears to be associated to TiO_6 octahedra, the splitting of these peaks in this range suggests that there are two types of $A-BO_6$ interactions in the NBT material.
-(4) A high wavenumber at around $800~\rm cm^{-1}$, which would be associated with oxygen octahedral vibrations and rotations.
+The identified peaks are divided into four groups of wave numbers.
+There are: (1) low wavenumber range of 100-200 cm-1 that is considered to be associated with Na-O and is attributed to the A1 (TO1) mode symmetry; (2) a mid-wavenumber region of 200-400 cm-1 that is considered associated with Ti-O which are then attributed to E(TO2) symmetry, where this band is highly impacted by all structural transitions; (3) a wavenumber range of 400-600 cm-1 that appears to be associated to TiO6 octahedra, the splitting of these peaks in this range suggests that there are two types of A-BO6 interactions in the NBT material; and (4) a high wavenumber at around 800cm-1, which would be associated with oxygen octahedral vibrations and rotations.
 In addition to this, similar kind of Raman features was found in the hydrothermal method, in which a small shift at the center of these bands is revealed (135, 285, 530 and 866 cm-1), respectively.